Safety in the Museum

 How are we protecting our guests?

-Guests will be asked to wear a mask and practice social distancing.
+Guests three years of age and older will be asked to wear a mask and practice social distancing.
 Our staff will be wearing personal protective equipment, and we have implemented enhanced cleaning procedures throughout the museum.
 Each guest will be provided with their own Museum of the Bible stylus to use on touch screens.

 Will dining be available?